anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/video_narrative.md

 https://anatomiesofintelligence.github.io/posts/2019-09-2-Mircocosmographicus

-"For the Leiden anatomists Rau, Albinus, Van Doeveren, Bonn and Brugmans perfection was at the core of their decisions.
-Aesthetically, the objects had to be presented according to fixed proportions, perspectives and other aesthetic conventions.
-Technologically and scientifically, the anatomical collections were aimed at showing ever more perfect methods of revealing and preserving nature.
-Ethically, the collections functioned like mirrors and helped in the educational and therefore ethical perfectibility of man."
+For the 18th century Leiden anatomists Rau, Albinus, Van Doeveren, Bonn and Brugmans, perfection was at the core of their decisions for how to prepare and present objects of study.

+Aesthetically, the objects had to be presented according to the ideals of the day: fixed proportions, perspectives and other conventions.
+Technologically and scientifically, the collections of anatomical preparations were aimed at demonstrating ever more perfect methods of revealing and preserving nature.
+A showcase of the most refined techniques, the most advanced crafts of preservation, for illuminating divine truth.
+Following the ethics of the early Enlightenment, the collections functioned like mirrors and helped in the educational, and therefore ethical, perfectibility of man.

 https://anatomiesofintelligence.github.io/posts/2019-09-24-Human-Myth

-"So far, the preparations from the eighteenth-century Leiden anatomical collections appear to be predominantly examples of normal - or even perfect - human anatomy, prepared in such a way that they convey the aesthesis of anatomy.
-The result of particular yet tacit ideas of beauty, perfection and elegance, most of the body parts were chosen for these preparations because they were already in themselves perfect specimens: there are no obvious pathologies, and most of them were (part of) young, lean, healthy bodies. (…) Yet ultimately, severed body parts on the brink of decay - the ultimate emblem of disgust — are the constituents of this collection, and as in the course of the eighteenth-century research into pathology and abnormalities became increasingly important, an aesthesis ex negativo emerged: an aesthesis of the ugly and the imperfect."
+The majority of anatomical preparations in the collections of the 18th-century Leiden anatomists appear to be predominantly examples of normal - or even perfect - human anatomy, prepared in such a way that they convey the aesthesis of anatomy.
+This aesthesis is the result of particular yet tacit ideas of beauty, perfection and elegance.
+Most of the body parts were chosen for these preparations because they were already in themselves perfect specimens: there are no obvious pathologies, and most of them were (part of) young, lean, healthy bodies.
+Yet ultimately, they remain severed body parts on the brink of decay - the ultimate emblem of disgust.

+As this early Enlightenment-era anatomy developed, the study of pathology and abnormalities became increasingly important, and a new aesthesis of monstrosities emerged.
+An aesthesis of the ugly and the imperfect.
+An aesthesis ex negativo.

 https://anatomiesofintelligence.github.io/posts/2019-12-6-monster_instruments

-"By preserving monstrosities like these in preparations, and averting the immediate danger implied by the visceral disgust such specimens would provoke unpreserved, their makers shaped them into didactic instruments and purveyors of meaning."
+Pathological specimens, By preserving monstrosities like these in preparations, and averting the immediate danger implied by the visceral disgust such specimens would provoke unpreserved, their makers shaped them into didactic instruments and purveyors of meaning."

 * Staging: the gesture of — collecting;